 Does dental bonding ruin your teeth?

-No. Dental bonding is made using safe materials, and free of harmful chemicals.
+No. Biocompatible materials make dental bonding safe and free of harmful chemicals.
 The material itself will protect your teeth from minor chips and cracks.
 Our dentist can easily repair and replace bonding as well.

 How long does teeth bonding last?

 Tooth bonding typically lasts between 5-10 years.
 You can extend a bonds lifespan with touch-ups, good oral care, and a proper diet.
 The lifespan of bonds may also vary from person to person depending on their placement and the patient’s personal hygiene routine.

 Yes, your dentist can touch-up dental bonding.
 Most bonds will require a touch up after 3 years in order to help them function longer.
 We can color-match and re-bond to ensure that it is secure.